TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 If you want several patches in place for multiple test methods the obvious way is to apply the patch decorators to every method.
 This can feel like unnecessary repetition.
-For Python 2.6 or more recent you can use :func:`patch` (in all its various forms) as a class decorator.
+For Python 2.6 or more recent you can use :func:`patch` (in all its various forms) as a kundi decorator.
 This applies the patches to all test methods on the class.
 A test method is identified by methods whose names start with ``test``::

     >>> @patch('mymodule.SomeClass')
-    ... class MyTest(unittest.TestCase):
+    ... kundi MyTest(unittest.TestCase):
     ...
     ...     def test_one(self, MockSomeClass):
     ...         self.assertIs(mymodule.SomeClass, MockSomeClass)